malcolmkmd/CinemaHub/README.md

 design by: dsamivai@gmail.com on upLabs, src: https://ios.uplabs.com/posts/exploration-cinehub-app-ui

 _Concepts used:_
-- REST JSON API parsing with MOYA
+- MOYA REST JSON API
 - Dynamic collectionView (swicthing from horizontal to vertical on the fly)
 - Custom collectionView cells
 - Tableview with custom cell